4d/docs/website/translated_docs/pt/Concepts/methods.md

  MODIFY RECORD([Customers])
 ```

 If you do not use subroutines, you will have to write the code each time you want to modify a customer’s record.
-Se houver dez lugares no seu banco de dados personalizado em que precisa fazer isso, teria que escrever o código dez vezes.
+If you do not use subroutines, you will have to write the code each time you want to modify a customer’s record.
 If you use subroutines, you will only have to write it once.
 This is the first advantage of subroutines—to reduce the amount of code.

 Se o código descrito anteriormente fosse um método chamado `MODIFICAR CLIENTE`,  executaria simplesmente utilizando o nome do método em outro método.
 For example, to modify a customer’s record and then print the record, you would write this method: